$FastDoc$: Domain-Specific Fast Continual Pre-training Technique using Document-Level Metadata and Taxonomy: Pre-training Setup

 \if{0}

 \fi

-\subsubsection{Pre-training in the Customer Support Domain}
+\subsection{Pre-training in the Customer Support Domain}

-\textbf{Dataset and Triplets Chosen.} We pre-train \fpdm\ on a subset of the E-Manuals Corpus \cite{nandy-etal-2021-question-answering} - we sample $2,000$ E-Manual triplets, such that, the anchor and positive E-Manuals belong to the same product category and the anchor and negative E-Manuals belong to different product categories.
+\textbf{Dataset and Triplets Chosen.} We pre-train \fpdm\ on a subset of the E-Manuals Corpus \citep{nandy-etal-2021-question-answering} - we sample $2,000$ E-Manual triplets, such that, the anchor and positive E-Manuals belong to the same product category and the anchor and negative E-Manuals belong to different product categories.
 The amount of data is a mere $3\%$ of the entire E-Manuals Corpus.

 \textbf{Hierarchy considered.} Google Product Taxonomy (GPrT)\footnote{\url{https://support.google.com/merchants/answer/6324436?hl=en}} ($5,583$ possible hierarchies across $7$ levels of hierarchy) is used to obtain hierarchical classification labels using (a single) category of an E-Manual.
 This allows similar E-manuals (e.g. `TV' and `Monitor') to have more similar hierarchies compared to dissimilar E-Manuals (e.g. `TV' and `Refrigerator').
-Details on mapping product category to hierarchy are mentioned \textbf{\textit{in Section \ref{pre_train_cust_supp} of the Supplementary Material.}}
+Details on mapping product category to hierarchy are mentioned \textbf{\textit{in Section \ref{pre_train_cust_supp} of Appendix.}}

-\subsubsection{Pre-training in the Scientific Domain}
+\subsection{Pre-training in the Scientific Domain}

-\textbf{Dataset and Triplets Chosen.} We pre-train \fpdm~on a subset of the ArXiv - we sample $2,000$ triplets of scientific papers on the basis of the ``primary category'' assigned to the paper, such that, the anchor and positive papers belong to the same category, and the anchor and negative papers belong to different categories.
-For each such triplet, we add another triplet, {where the positive and anchor sample are swapped}.
-The amount of data used is negligible compared to the $1.14M$ Papers used by \scibert\ \cite{scibert} during its pre-training.
-Note that several recent works have used citations as a similarity signal \cite{specter,impr_specter,linkbert}.
+\textbf{Dataset and Triplets Chosen.} We pre-train \fpdm~on a subset of the ArXiv - we sample $2,000$ triplets of scientific papers based on the ``primary category'' assigned to the paper, such that, the anchor and positive papers belong to the same category, and the anchor and negative papers belong to different categories.
+For each such triplet, we add another triplet, {where the positive and anchor samples are swapped}.
+The amount of data used is negligible compared to the $1.14M$ Papers used by \scibert\ \citep{scibert} during its pre-training.
+Note that several recent works have used citations as a similarity signal \citep{specter,impr_specter,linkbert}.
 However, a paper might cite another paper that is not similar in terms of the content.
 Instead, similarity based on ``primary category'' would more intuitively lead to content-based similarity.

 \textbf{Hierarchy Considered.} ArXiv Category Taxonomy\footnote{\url{https://arxiv.org/category_taxonomy}} (consisting of $155$ possible hierarchies across $3$ levels of hierarchy) is used to obtain hierarchical classification labels for each document, where each document is already mapped to its corresponding hierarchy via the taxonomy.